StrictNoir/Univ_PAD/README.md

 * Before every JSON payload, send a 4‑byte big‑endian integer specifying payload length.
 * Decode incoming frames using the same framing.

-Subject/pattern rules
+Topic/pattern rules
-* Subjects and patterns use dot notation ("order.created").
+* Topics use dot notation ("chat.general").
-* wildcard matches exactly one segment (order.* matches order.created but not order.created.email).
+* `*` matches exactly one segment (`chat.*` matches `chat.general` but not `chat.general.news`).
-* Pattern length must equal subject length for a match.
+* Pattern length must equal topic length for a match.

 Recommended client behavior
 * For publishers: construct valid PUBLISH frames; no ACK is returned—monitor ERROR frames for failures.
-* For subscribers: send SUBSCRIBE immediately after connecting; maintain a read loop to process DELIVER frames and handle ERROR notifications.
+* For subscribers: send SUBSCRIBE immediately after connecting; maintain a read loop to process DELIVER, SUBSCRIBED, and ERROR frames.
 * For all clients: optionally send periodic PING frames to detect broken connections and reconnect as needed.

-### Inspection
-- `git log --oneline --graph --decorate --all` – displays history nicely.
-- `git diff` – shows differences before committing.
-- `git show <commit>` – shows details about a commit.

-### Revert & Reset
-- `git restore <file>` – reverts to the last saved version of the file.
-- `git checkout <commit> -- <file>` – retrieves a file version from a commit.
-- `git revert <commit>` – creates a commit that cancels the effects of the specified commit.
-- `git reset --hard <commit>` – completely resets to a commit (warning: local data loss).
-- `git clean -fd` – deletes untracked files.

-### Other Useful Flags
-- `git stash` – temporarily saves uncommitted changes.
-- `git stash pop` – restores stashed changes.
-- `git blame <file>` – shows who modified each line.
-- `git tag v1.0.0` – marks a release.

----

 ## Recommended Workflow
 1. `git checkout -b feature/name`